doctor3030/loguru-logger-lite/README.md

 The kafka sink, along with the basic loguru options, has additional parameters for kafka producer:

 - bootstrap_servers - a list of strings of kafka brokers addresses.
-- producer_config - kafka producer configuration (see [python-kafka documentation](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html)).
+- producer_config - kafka producer configuration (see [kafka-python documentation](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html)).
 - sink_topic - a kafka topic name where to send log messages.

 ### get_kafka_sink(options) method